dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Returns all the collection-level metadata of the NFT collection in a single query.

-// FIX: There are discussions on moving this into a generic representation as in ICRC-1.
+// FIX: There are discussions on moving this into the generic representation as in ICRC-1.
 One issue here is that this would mean that the royalties account would need to be encoded as blob, which is harder to handle.
 In this case, the below attributes would be explicitly provided as required or optional attributes.

 ```candid "Methods" +=
 icrc7_collection_metadata : () -> record {